pooya-mohammadi/pooya-mohammadi/README.md

 - 🔭 I love research topics in Deep Learning & Deep Reinforcement Learning
 - 🌱 I'm currently learning about GNN models
 - 🔨 I’m currently working on chatbots, voice assisstance systems, and reinforcment learning models for optimization.
-- 👯 I’m looking for PhD possitions.
+- 👯 I'm currently looking for a PhD position in Deep Medical or Speech related fields.
 - 📫 How to reach me:
   - Email: pooyamohammadikazaj@gmail.com
   - LinkedIn: www.linkedin.com/in/pooya-mohammadi